Cracko298/Generation-Zero-Save-Documentation/README.md

 - I will change my Value From 29 to 30 in this tutorial.
 After changing the byte, it will turn to a different color.
 Such as "Red".
 Press "Ctrl+S" to Save the File.  ([View Image](https://user-images.githubusercontent.com/78656905/228985634-48164763-15c7-41ed-b80c-b69f9a17e6af.png)).

 - Startup "Generation Zero" from Steam.
-You should see the Correct Ammount of Skill Points.
+You might need to kill an enemy or two to set your EXP to the Correct Amount.

 </details>